An inside look at Jazz’s night at NBA draft lottery

 Smith put his right hand down by his side and was nervously rubbing his fingers together as he started to tap the toe of his shoe against the floor again.

-Numbers 13 and 14 were drawn, but then the number one was drawn and Smith’s toe stopped tapping.
+Numbers 13 and 14 were drawn, but then the number 1 was drawn and Smith’s toe stopped tapping.
 The final number, 11, was drawn and it was announced that the combo belonged to San Antonio, so the pingpong balls would be redrawn.

 Then Charlotte had another four-number combination pop up.
 Another redraw.
 Smith finally leaned back in his seat.
 Then, incredibly, San Antonio had a third number combination drawn.
 There would be another redraw.
 Smith leaned forward, hoping against hope that this redraw would give the Jazz a top pick.

-First the number seven popped out of the lottery machine, then 14.
+First the number 7 popped out of the lottery machine, then 14.
 Smith flipped the page of his packet and nodded and blinked before looking up at the lottery machine.
-Then the number four popped out of the machine and Smith pursed his lips and shook his head.
-The final number drawn was one and the Houston Rockets were awarded the fourth pick in the draft.
+Then the number 4 popped out of the machine and Smith pursed his lips and shook his head.
+The final number drawn was 1 and the Houston Rockets were awarded the fourth pick in the draft.

 There was a murmur of congratulations directed toward Wright and then everyone in the room had to just wait until the broadcast was over before collecting their sealed bags of belongings and heading up an escalator to the broadcast room.